 CMC 601 Seminar in Quantitative Research Methods in Communication (A).
-Provides students with the knowledge and skills necessary to design and conduct both experimental and survey research on communication topics.
+(Prerequisite CMC600) Provides students with the knowledge and skills necessary to design and conduct both experimental and survey research on communication topics.
 Requires students to design and conduct quantitative research prospectuses.
 3 Cr.
 Spring.

 CMC 602 Seminar in Qualitative Research Methods in Communication (A).
-Provides students with knowledge and skills necessary to design and conduct qualitative communication research.
+(Prerequisite CMC600) Provides students with knowledge and skills necessary to design and conduct qualitative communication research.
 Focuses on various methods of rhetorical criticism, textual analysis and ethnography.
 Requires students to design and conduct qualitative research prospectuses.
 3 Cr.
 Spring.

 CMC 691 Seminar in Rhetorical Criticism (A).
 Examines the development of rhetorical criticism and application of methodologies to particular problems of criticism.
 3 Cr.